MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Introduction

 \section{Introduction}

-Portrait matting aims to predict a precise alpha matte that can be used to extract people from a given image or video.
+Portrait matting aims to predict a precise alpha matte that can be used to extract the persons in a given image or video.
 It has a wide variety of applications, such as photo editing and movie re-creation.
-Currently, a green screen is required to obtain a high quality alpha matte in real time.

-When a green screen is not available, most existing matting methods \cite{AdaMatting, CAMatting, GCA, IndexMatter, SampleMatting, DIM} use a pre-defined trimap as a priori.
-However, the trimap is costly for humans to annotate, or suffer from low precision if captured via a depth camera.
-Therefore, some latest works attempt to eliminate the model dependence on the trimap, \ie, trimap-free methods.
+Most existing matting methods use a pre-defined trimap as a priori to produce an alpha matte \cite{AdaMatting, CAMatting, GCA, IndexMatter, SampleMatting, DIM}.
+However, trimaps are costly to annotate.
+Although a depth sensor \cite{ToF} can ease the task, the resulting trimaps may suffer from low precision.
+Some recent trimap-free methods attempt to eliminate the model dependence on the trimap.
 For example, background matting \cite{BM} replaces the trimap by a separate background image.
-Others \cite{SHM, BSHM, DAPM} apply multiple models to firstly generate a pseudo trimap or semantic mask, which is then served as the priori for alpha matte prediction.
-Nonetheless, using the background image as input has to take and align two photos while using multiple models significantly increases the inference time.
-These drawbacks make all aforementioned matting methods not suitable for real-time applications, such as preview in a camera.
-Besides, limited by insufficient amount of labeled training data, trimap-free methods often suffer from domain shift \cite{DomainShift} in practice, \ie, the models cannot well generalize to real-world data, which has also been discussed in \cite{BM}.
+Other methods \cite{SHM, BSHM, DAPM} include multiple stages ({\it i.e.}, with several independent models that are optimized sequentially) to first generate a pseudo trimap or semantic mask, which is then used to serve as the priori for alpha matte prediction.
+Nonetheless, using the background image as input has to take and align two photos, while having multiple stages would significantly increase the inference time.
+These drawbacks make all aforementioned matting methods not suitable for real-time applications, such as camera preview.
+Besides, limited by insufficient amount of labeled training data, existing trimap-free methods often suffer from the domain shift problem \cite{DomainShift} in practice, {\it i.e.}, the models cannot generalize well to real-world data.